 With the rising popularity of Linux, more and more people in the work world are realizing the need for productivity tools built natively for it.
-If you are on the lookout for better ways to track work done, improve your productivity, and bill clients more accurately, check out our suggestions for the best Ubuntu time tracking tools.Looking for a way to track time in Ubuntu?
+If you are on the lookout for better ways to track work, improve your productivity, and bill clients more accurately, check out our suggestions for the best Ubuntu time tracker solutions.Looking for a way to track time in Ubuntu?
 Check out these 5 powerful apps Click To Tweet

-Ubuntu time tracking apps that make time management a breeze
+Linux time tracker apps that make time management a breeze

 The job of a good time tracker is to help you manage, prioritize and delegate your workload.
 It’s equally useful for individual users, as well as remote and in-office teams.
 Here are our top 5 picks.

-Whether you work as an independent contractor or manage multiple teams, you’ll definitely benefit from this versatile and lightweight Ubuntu time tracking app.
-It’s the right solution for both employees and clients.
-Employees are stimulated to be more productive while clients always know what they’re paying for.
+Whether you work as an independent contractor or manage multiple teams, you’ll definitely benefit from this versatile and lightweight Ubuntu time tracker.

 Hubstaff offers comprehensive time tracking for remote teams, with a wide range of features:

-- Hubstaff allows you to manage multiple companies and projects via a single account.
+- Manage multiple companies and projects via a single account.
 The app generates detailed timesheets and reports by employee, date and project, which can then be exported to PDF, CSV or QuickBooks.

-- Unlike other timers, Hubstaff doesn’t take up much memory or screen display area.
+- One of many Hubstaff’s advantages is that it doesn’t take up much memory or screen display area.
 Even if you close the tiny widget, you’ll still be able to access the app via the icon in the status bar.

 - For additional project management, invoicing, customer service, accounting and payroll features, you can easily integrate Hubstaff with more than 30 software platforms and tools.